dank101/4.4BSD-Lite2/README.md

 running single  user.
-To  protect  against  indiscriminate reading  or  writing  of kernel memory, all writing and most reading of kernel data structures must be done using  a  new ``sysctl''  interface.
-The  information  to be accessed is described through  an  extensible  ``Management  Information Base'' (MIB).
+To  protect  against  indiscriminate reading  or  writing  of kernel memory, all writing and most reading of kernel data structures must be done using  a  new sysctl  interface.
+The  information  to be accessed is described through  an  extensible  ``Management  Information Base (MIB).

 The  4.4BSD-Lite  distribution  contains  most  of  the interfaces  specified in the IEEE Std1003.1 system interface